ivanm/nft-autotool/README.md

 ``layers``

-An Array of each layer, the label you define here is used for naming the folder names in `config/images`.
-For convenience metadata is split into different folders like `data/head.js`, each file representing a the properties of the trait (Check Traits Section).
+An Array of each layer, the name you define here is used for naming the folders and files in `config/images` (Check Folder Configuration Section).
+For convenience metadata is split into different files (like `data/head.js`), each file containing the properties of each trait (Check Traits Section).
 For example:

 ```
   const { head } = require("./data/head.js");
   const { hat } = require("./data/hat.js");

   ....

   layers: [
     {
       name: "head",